Working At Height Courses

 These reforms represent a shift in both cost and administration for employers.
 Here’s what to consider:

-• Increased sick pay liability: employers will potentially pay more in SSP, as it will begin from Day 1 of absence rather than Day 4
+• Increased sick pay liability: employers will potentially pay more in Statutory Sick Pay (SSP), as it will begin from Day 1 of absence rather than Day 4

-• More employees will qualify: with the LEL removed, even those working limited hours or on very low incomes who were previously ineligible will now be entitled to SSP
+• More employees will qualify: with the LEL removed, even those working limited hours or on very low incomes who were previously ineligible will now be entitled to Statutory Sick Pay (SSP)

 • Greater emphasis on absence management: employers will need to ensure that absence reporting procedures are robust, as accurate records will be crucial for compliance and payroll.
-Prompt and clear recording of the start date of absence is essential to ensure SSP is paid correctly from Day 1.
+Prompt and clear recording of the start date of absence is essential to ensure Statutory Sick Pay (SSP) is paid correctly from Day 1.

-• Possible impact on Enhanced Sick Pay schemes: if you offer contractual sick pay, the interaction between enhanced policies and the new SSP rules should be reviewed; policies may need to be realigned to ensure they are not inadvertently overpaying or duplicating entitlement
+• Possible impact on Enhanced Sick Pay schemes: if you offer contractual sick pay, the interaction between enhanced policies and the new Statutory Sick Pay (SSP) rules should be reviewed; policies may need to be realigned to ensure they are not inadvertently overpaying or duplicating entitlement

 What should I do to prepare?